sandstormkeshav/345SecurityMQTT/README.md

 # HoneywellSecurityMQTT

-This project is based on jhaines0's HoneywellSecurity project but instead of being intended for integration with SmartThings, it is designed to report status via MQTT.
-This allows it to easily be used with other systems such as Home Assistant.
+This project is based on fusterjj's HonewellSecurityMQTT project which was based on jhaines0's HoneywellSecurity.
+It listen's for events from 345MHz security sensors and sends messages via MQTT.

+I attempted for simple event/message translation, but some state/persistance was required to acheive debouncing of signals.

 ## Features